nathan815/LostCities/README.md

 ### Frontend

-The frontend is written in TypeScript and unitizes the Vue.js library.
-The Vuex stores are written using the vuex wrapper [vuex-typex](https://github.com/mrcrowl/vuex-typex) to enable TypeScript compile-time type safety.
-Some state is stored in the Vuex store, but the game state of the game currently being viewed is stored in the `GamePlay` component.
-No other pages need access to the entire game state, so Vuex would be overkill for storing it.
+The frontend is written in TypeScript and uses Vue.js + Vuex.
+The Vuex stores are written using the vuex wrapper [vuex-typex](https://github.com/mrcrowl/vuex-typex) to enable typed methods with TypeScript.
+Some state is stored in the Vuex store, but the game state of the game being played/viewed is stored in the `GamePlay` component as it is only accessed from that page.

 Utilizes [rx-stomp](https://www.npmjs.com/package/@stomp/rx-stomp) for STOMP over Websocket communication for sending game commands and receiving game state from backend in realtime. rx-stomp uses RxJS so observables can be subscribed to for STOMP queues/topics.